It seems like we’re hearing a lot about bacteria these days. And for good reason.

 Let’s break it down:

 The gut microbiome is home to an astronomical array of colonies and combinations of bacteria and other microorganisms.
-Different variables can affect the microbiome’s overall composition in our first weeks of life, and there is a growing recognition of how certain bacterial strains can support a developing child when it comes to various aspects of whole-body health.
+Different variables can affect the microbiome’s overall composition in our first weeks of life, and researchers are discovering that certain bacterial strains can support child development when it comes to various aspects of whole-body health.

 How Diet & Environment Affects the Microbiome During Childhood